nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # gnome-shell-extension-another-window-session-manager
-Close and save open windows.
-And restore from a saved windows session.
+Close open windows gracefully and save them as a session.
+And you can restore them when necessary manually or automatically at startup.

 Most importantly, it supports both X11 and Wayland!

-This project is in early development, but it's basically working now.
-More features will be added in the future.

 This extension is based on several [Gnome technologies](https://www.gnome.org/technologies/) and APIs including [Meta](https://gjs-docs.gnome.org/meta9~9_api), [Shell](https://gjs-docs.gnome.org/shell01~0.1_api/) and [St(Shell Toolkit)](https://gjs-docs.gnome.org/st10~1.0_api/).